 WHAT IF I CAN’T GET CARE FROM PRAIRIE MIDWIVES?

 We do wish we could accommodate the demand in Central Alberta for midwifery care, and are working hard to that end!
 We continue to, at times, have waitlists for care.
 There are other practices services Central Alberta that may be able to accommodate your care.
-West Country MIdwives is located in Rocky Mountain House, and although they also have wait lists, you may want to contact them as well.
+West Country Midwives is located in Rocky Mountain House, and although they also have wait lists, you may want to contact them as well.
+Alternatively, Cochrane Community Midwives also has a midwife practicing in Central Alberta.
 If you are delivering in the traditional medical system, we highly recommend getting a doula to help support you along the way.
 Be prepared to read lots and seek as much information as possible.
 We wish you all the best on this very exciting journey!
 Please do not hesitate to contact us for future pregnancies if you continue to desire midwifery care.